 Many of our consciences are shadowed with doubts: did we try hard enough, were we brave enough in protecting the vulnerable, did we include all the known considerations in our calculations, and what remains unknown?
 We will be judged by you-as it should be.
 We will be found wanting.
-But you will also find that we possess indomitable optimism and passion to make things better, and we continue to make that effort.
+But you will also find that we possess indomitable optimism and passion to make things better.